BU-Spark/bu-spark/documentation/tech-stack/data-science.md

 Here is an [article](https://medium.com/analytics-vidhya/data-analysis-in-spreadsheets-8ffb1d6fe4db) that goes through how you can do data analysis with Google Sheets.
 Likewise, [here](https://ankitanshu.medium.com/useful-excel-function-for-data-analysis-2772a36d6604) is one for Excel.
 ## Common IDEs
 Before writing any code, we need to choose a place to write the code.
 Integrated Development Environments (IDEs) are software applications that provide a comprehensive environment for developing and testing code.
 IDEs typically offer features such as code debugging, syntax highlighting, auto-completion, and version control, making them an ideal choice for software developers who need to work on large-scale projects.
-### Jupyter Notebook
+### Anaconda
-Jupyter Notebook is an open-source web application that allows users to create and share documents that contain live code, equations, visualizations, and narrative text.
+A Jupyter Notebook is an open-source web application that allows users to create and share documents that contain live code, equations, visualizations, and narrative text.
 This tool is particularly useful for data scientists who need to combine code, data, and explanatory text in a single document.
 Jupyter Notebook supports multiple programming languages such as Python, R, and Julia, making it a versatile tool for data analysis.

 An easy way to get set up a Jupyter Notebook is with [Anaconda](https://www.anaconda.com/products/distribution).
 Anaconda is a distribution of Python and R programming languages, which includes a large number of data science libraries and tools.
 It provides a convenient way to install, manage, and update all the essential libraries and dependencies that data scientists use on a daily basis.

 ### Google Colab
 Another option is [Google Colab](https://colab.research.google.com/).
 If you want to code in Python but don't want to install anything then Google Colab is for you.
 Some benefits over Jupyter Notebooks include: notebook sharing at the click of a button, access to Google's hardware resources for faster model training, and Git/Github integration.
 There's not much setup needed, just make sure you're logged into your Google account and start coding!

 ## Python
 ### Numpy
-NumPy is a Python library that provides support for large, multi-dimensional arrays and matrices, as well as a variety of mathematical functions to operate on these arrays.
+[NumPy](https://numpy.org/) is a Python library that provides support for large, multi-dimensional arrays and matrices, as well as a variety of mathematical functions to operate on these arrays.
 It is widely used in data science for data manipulation, numerical analysis, and scientific computing.
 NumPy provides a powerful and efficient way to work with large datasets, especially when they involve mathematical operations or linear algebra.
 NumPy is particularly useful for machine learning, as it provides a way to perform linear algebra operations on large matrices quickly and efficiently.

 Some key features of NumPy:
 - linear algebra for ML